mainmatter/mainmatter.com/_workshops/product-design-sprint/description.md

 ---
 title: Product design sprint
-label: 1-2 week remote workshop with Mar High
+label: 1-2 week remote workshop <!--break-->with Mar High
 description:
   "Using Google's framework, we will answer your most pressing business questions through design, prototyping, and testing with real users."